EMG Signal Classification Using Reflection Coefficients and Extreme Value Machine: Introduction

 \section{Introduction}

 Limb amputation is a tragedy that could happen due to different reasons such as diabetes, vascular diseases, accidents or wars.
 Undoubtedly, mental and physical effects of missing a limb are severe and deprive individuals from normal daily activities.
-In the united states alone, it has been reported that the total number of upper limb amputees is about $41,000$ and is expected to growth will be exceeded by $131\%$ till $2050$~\cite{ziegler2008estimating}.
+In the united states alone, it has been reported that the total number of upper limb amputees is about $41,000$ and is expected to grow by $131\%$ by $2050$~\cite{ziegler2008estimating}.
+The monotonic relation between finger movement and that of its associated electromyography (EMG) signal can be explored to control prosthetics.

-One way to understand the gesture condition of fingers in human hands is electromyography (EMG).
 EMG is a technique to measure the electrical activity of nerve’s stimulation during the contraction.
 The data is collected by EMG electrodes placed on the surface of skin or intrusive into the skin in direct contact with the muscles~\cite{Riviere}.

-Although intrusive sensors, called intramuscular EMG (imEMG), are more accurate, they are painful and inconvenient and difficult to implant.
-Therefore, surface EMG (sEMG) sensors are mainly considered for the experiments; however, they provide a set of signals with low signal to noise ratio because they are susceptible to the physical and environmental noise.
-It is often necessary to utilize some signal processing techniques such as amplification, analog to digital converter (ADC), and low-pass and notch filtering to eliminate the noise components from the EMG signal while keeping the desired information~\cite{Tomasini_power, Hargrove}.

-Pattern recognition is a saddle point in dealing with EMG signals to classify these signals and relate the specified class to the corresponding command~\cite{Kamavuako, scheme2011electromyogram}.
+In fact, pattern recognition is a saddle point in dealing with EMG signals to classify these signals and relate the specified class to the corresponding command~\cite{Kamavuako, scheme2011electromyogram}.
 The feature extraction from EMG signals should be done such that the corresponding class with specific signal could be detected~\cite{Ning-Jiang}.
 Various feature extraction methods and classification algorithms have been employed by researchers in time and frequency domains~\cite{Knaflitz, Mohdkhan_review}.
 Then, various optimization methods such as Particle Swarm Optimization (PSO) and Genetic algorithm~\cite{2015novel, Lima2018genetic} can be applied to select a set of features with significant importance.

 The number of extracted features depends on the number of EMG sensors and feature extraction strategy for each sensor.
 The dimensionality of features can thus be superabundant and may facilitate training of the system.